percona/dbaas-catalog/docs/design/dbaas-catalog-design.md

 #### Story 1

-As a SRE I would like to add one catalog and be abe to deploy my variant of DBaaS Platform from it.
+As a SRE I would like to add one catalog and be able to deploy my variant of DBaaS Platform from it.

 For example:
   - install DB Server operator